project-koku/koku-ui/README.md

 Point your browser to the [Overview page](https://stage.foo.redhat.com:1337/beta/openshift/cost-management)

 ### Running Development Server against a hosted Koku instance behind Insights Proxy
-Note that this only works with prod and CI environments. *This does not work with stage.*
+Note that this only works with the prod and CI environments. *This does not work with stage.*

 1. Clone the [insights-proxy](https://github.com/RedHatInsights/insights-proxy) repository.
 2. Run *insights-proxy* setup steps.